Guatemala: Military

-Guatemala is divided into 22 departments (Spanish: departamentos) and sub-divided into about 335 municipalities (Spanish: municipios).

 Human rights

 Killings and death squads have been common in Guatemala since the end of the civil war in 1996.
 They often had ties to Clandestine Security Apparatuses (Cuerpos Ilegales y Aparatos Clandestinos de Seguridad – CIACS), organizations of current and former members of the military involved in organized crime.
 They had significant influence, now somewhat lessened, but extrajudicial killings continue.
 In July 2004, the Inter-American Court condemned the 18 July 1982 massacre of 188 Achi-Maya in Plan de Sanchez, and for the first time in its history, ruled the Guatemalan Army had committed genocide.
 It was the first ruling by the court against the Guatemalan state for any of the 626 massacres reported in its 1980s scorched-earth campaign.
 In those massacres, 83 percent of the victims were Maya and 17 percent Ladino.

-In 2008, Guatemala became the first country to officially recognize femicide, the murder of a female because of her gender, as a crime.
+In 2008, Guatemala became the first country to officially recognize femicide, the murder of a female because of her sex, as a crime.
 Guatemala has the third-highest femicide rate in the world, after El Salvador and Jamaica, with around 9.1 murders for every 100,000 women from 2007 to 2012.